 Lower credit scores usually mean higher down payments – sometimes as high as 10 percent.
 That’s about 3 times the down payment on a typical FHA mortgage, though it’s still lower than most conventional home loans.

-In addition, you may not have to have a traditional FICO credit score to meet Illinois’ requirements for an FHA loan.
-Some lenders will now allow alternative forms of credit, like a long-standing account with your phone or cable company, in place of a credit score.
+In addition, you may not have to have a traditional FICO credit score to meet FHA loan requirements Illinois.
+Some lenders will now allow alternative forms of credit.
+A good example is a long-standing account with your phone or cable company, in place of a credit score.

 What are the FHA loan requirements in Illinois?

 In 2020, the minimum requirements for an FHA mortgage in Illinois are: